-6.1.2 Cleaning procedures and methods
+6.1.2.
+Cleaning procedures and methods

 Cleaning can be carried out by the separate or the combined use of physical methods, such as heat, scrubbing, vacuum cleaning or other methods that avoid the use of water, and chemical methods using detergents, alkalis or acids.
 Cleaning procedures will involve, where appropriate:

-- removing gross debris from surfaces; - rinsing with water which complies with section 4, to remove loosened soil and residues of detergent; - dry cleaning or other appropriate methods for removing and collecting residues and debris.
+- removing gross debris from surfaces; - rinsing with water which complies with section 4, to remove loosened soil and residues of detergent;

-6.2 CLEANING PROGRAMMES
+dry cleaning or other appropriate methods for removing and collecting residues and debris.

+6.2.
+Cleaning programmes

 Cleaning and disinfection programs will ensure that all parts of the facility are appropriately clean, and will include the cleaning of cleaning equipment.

 Cleaning and disinfection programs will be continually and effectively monitored for their suitability and effectiveness and where necessary, documented.

-Where written cleaning programs are used, it should specify:
+Where written cleaning programs are used, they will specify:

 - areas, items of equipment to be cleaned;

 - responsibility for particular tasks;

-- · method and frequency of cleaning; and
+- method and frequency of cleaning; and

 - monitoring arrangements.

-- Records of cleaning and date

-6.3 PEST CONTROL SYSTEMS

-6.3.1 General
+6.3.
+Pest control systems 6.3.1.
+General

 Pests pose a major threat to the safety and suitability of kava products prepared for export.
 Pest infestations can occur where there are breeding sites.
 Good hygiene practices will be employed to avoid creating an environment conducive to pests.
-Good sanitation, inspection of incoming materials and good monitoring can minimize the likelihood of infestation and thereby limit the need for pesticides control.
+Good sanitation, inspection of incoming materials and good monitoring can minimize the likelihood of infestation and thereby limit the need for pest control.

-6.3.2 Preventing access
+6.3.2.
+Preventing access